riskybacon/spikes/README.txt

 cannot find it or it is so tightly coupled to the rest of my code that it is more difficult to pull out that code than it is to start over.

-The hope is that this repository will alleviate this problem to some degree.

-Time will tell if it is successful.

---
-Jeff Bowles